pjanosky/image-processing/USEME.md

+Running a script file: "script path-to-script-file".
+Change directories to the project directory to easily run scripts in the res folder.

 Setting a layer to current: "current layer-name".
 The name of the layer has to exist within the displayed list of created layers.